BinaryPatrick/binarypatrick.github.io/_posts/2021-03-04-Build-Versioning-Angular.md

 ### Step 2 - Adding environment variables

 Find your `environment` constant in `src/environments`.
-You should see two files, on for prod and one for not-prod.
+You should see two files, one for prod, `environment.prod.ts`, and one for not-prod, `environment.ts`.
 In production, I keep it simple and add the `appVersion` variable without any changes.

 ```js
 export const environment = {